mino2357/scrap/nbody/README.md

 - Self‑interaction is benign (r=0 ⇒ alpha·r = 0), so not explicitly skipped.
 - FTZ/DAZ enabled at start to avoid denorm slowdowns.
 - For best WSL2 performance: keep repo under Linux FS (e.g., `~/`), pin threads (`OMP_PLACES=cores OMP_PROC_BIND=close`).

+### Windows/WSL2: Foreground app hurts throughput (why and mitigations)

+Symptom: When switching focus to a foreground GUI app (e.g. Chrome), pairs/s can drop noticeably.

+Why this happens on low‑power SoCs (e.g. Intel N97):
+- Foreground boost: Windows gives the foreground app a scheduling boost; background work (WSL’s `vmmem`) may get shorter quanta and lower priority.
+- Power throttling/EcoQoS: Background apps can be shifted to energy‑efficient QoS, which lowers CPU frequency aggressiveness (Windows 11 “Efficiency mode”).
+- Shared power budget: iGPU activity (browser rendering/video) and CPU share a tight power envelope; GPU load can pull down CPU turbo clocks.
+- WSL2 VM boundary: Linux nice/affinity applies inside the VM; Windows ultimately schedules `vmmem`, which is treated as a background process if the terminal/VSCode isn’t focused.

+Mitigations (pick what fits your setup):
+- Power plan: Set Windows power mode to “Best performance” and select the “High performance” or “Ultimate Performance” plan.
+In Advanced settings → Processor power management, set Minimum processor state=100%, Cooling policy=Active.
+Reboot or `wsl --shutdown` after changing.
+- Task Manager: Ensure `vmmem`/`VmmemWSL` is not in “Efficiency mode”.
+Optionally set its Priority to High (Details → right‑click → Set priority → High).
+- Reserve a core for UI: run with one fewer thread (e.g. `OMP_NUM_THREADS=3` on a 4‑core N97) so the OS always has headroom for the foreground app.
+- Keep the browser idle: avoid animated/video tabs during benchmarks; keep a blank tab foreground.
+Hardware acceleration ON usually reduces CPU load; if GPU saturation drags CPU clocks, prefer a static page.
+- Reduce GUI in WSL: for long runs avoid live plotting (`--plot none`), or increase `--plot_every`.
+- After toggling settings: `wsl --shutdown` to restart the VM so new host policies apply cleanly.

+References: Windows “Efficiency mode” (Task Manager) and EcoQoS; Microsoft’s Foreground Boost behavior; Roofline reasoning above explains the impact of CPU/GPU power sharing on compute‑bound kernels.

 ---